microsoftgraph/microsoft-graph-docs-contrib/concepts/toolkit/components/person-card.md

 - Files - Most relevant shared files with the current signed in user.
 - Profile - Profile information such as projects, skills, languages, and more.

-Sections are loaded by default, but they can be disabled globally via the `MgtPersonCard.config.sections` object property.
+Sections are loaded by default, but they can be disabled globally via the `MgtPersonCardConfig.sections` object property.
 The following properties are available.

 | Property            | Description                                                                                                                         |
 | ------------------- | ----------------------------------------------------------------------------------------------------------------------------------- |